Skip to contents

 mutate(year = year)

-Last step is to create groups based on the year and create the data visualization.
-We use here the function cut() to create classes for every decade starting in year 1900:
+The last step is to create groups based on the year and create the data visualization.
+Here we use the function cut() to create classes for every decade starting from year 1900:

 dataviz <- dataviz %>%